 Yanagigawa of Sardines

-When adding sardines to a frying pan, place them with the skin facing up.
-This will give you a better look.
-When removing the lye, boil it before removing it.
-If you try to remove it before it boils, the temperature will drop and the lye will sink.
+When placing the sardines in the frying pan, place them skin-side up.
+This will give them a nicer appearance.
+When skimming off the scum, wait until it has boiled.
+If you try to skim it off before it boils, the temperature will drop and the scum will sink.

-Combine dashi, mirin, and soy sauce in a frying pan and add the drained burdock and sardine from [1] and heat it.
+Combine the dashi, mirin, and soy sauce in a frying pan, add the drained burdock and sardines from (1), and bring to a boil

 -